adr1enbe4udou1n/blog/content/posts/17-a-beautiful-gitops-day-7/index.md

 {{< /highlight >}}

-Now we need to Image Reflector how to scan the repository, as well as the attached policy for tag update:
+Now we need to tell Image Reflector how to scan the repository, as well as the attached policy for tag update:

 {{< highlight host="demo-kube-flux" file="clusters/demo/kuberocks/images-demo.yaml" >}}